Krisell/laravel-session-migrator/README.md

 SESSION_MIGRATE_SERIALIZATION=true
 SESSION_MIGRATE_DRIVER=file
 ```

+You can of course choose to only use the serialization migration, or only the driver migration.
+It should be very
+rare that one need to migrate both these at the same time, although that is also supported.

 Note specifically that `migrate.driver` is the driver you are migrating _from_, i.e. the previously used driver.
 The
 new driver or serialization method is configured just as normal, in the config file or environment variables.